 What happens if I don't respond to my volunteer applications?

-- Your Response Rate & Response Time are not visible to potential volunteers, and don't currently affect your ability to match on a project or call, so don't stress if it dips lower than you'd like.
+- Your Response Rate & Response Time are not visible to potential volunteers, and don't currently affect your ability to match on a project or call.
+No need to stress if it dips lower than you'd like.
 You can always bring it back up over time.